official-stockfish/Stockfish/Readme.md

 ## UCI parameters

-Currently Stockfish exposes the following UCI options:
+Currently, Stockfish has the following UCI options:

   * #### Debug Log File
-    Write all communication from the engine and to the engine into a text file.
+    Write all communication to and from the engine into a text file.

   * #### Contempt
     A positive value for contempt favors middle game positions and avoids draws.

   * #### Analysis Contempt
     By default, contempt is set to prefer the side to move.
-Set this option to White or Black to analyse with contempt for that side or set this option to Off to disable contempt.
+Set this option to "White" or "Black" to analyse with contempt for that side, or "Off" to disable contempt.

   * #### Threads
     The number of CPU threads used for searching a position.
-Should equal the number of CPU cores for best performance.
+For best performance, set this equal to the number of CPU cores available.

   * #### Hash
     The size of the hash table in MB.